-Customer loyalty is one of the most essential parts that has to be maintained in order to increase revenue.
-Your existing customers are the most important source of your revenue, particularly in the midst of the ongoing COVID-19 outbreak.
-The thing is, customer retention has become more challenging due to the imposition of social restrictions in an effort to prevent the spread of the virus.
+A customer loyalty program is one of the essential parts that must be maintained to increase revenue.
+Your existing customers are your most important source of income, especially amid the ongoing COVID-19 outbreak.
+Customer retention has become more challenging due to the implementation of social restrictions to prevent the spread of the virus.

 There are a few reasons why customer loyalty is declining: